-The General Obligation Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
-For the prompt payment of principal of and interest on the General Obligation Bonds, the full faith and credit of the County are irrevocably pledged.
+The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
+For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
+The Bonds will be additionally payable from, but not secured by a pledge of, the revenues of the Medical Center.